I Hart Food

 I Hart Food is an American food travelogue television series that aired on Food Network.
-It was presented by foodie and YouTube personality Hannah Hart, who also served as executive producer.
+It was presented by YouTube personality Hannah Hart, who also served as executive producer.
 The series featured Hart traveling to eateries in different cities and learning how to cook foods of different ethnic cuisines.

-I Hart Food officially premiered on August 14, 2017 and concluded on September 18, 2017.
+I Hart Food officially premiered on August 14, 2017, and concluded on September 18, 2017.